-It seemed as though Rex Burkhead had superseded White in the pecking order of that famous Patriots role of the pass-catching running back, but after he suffered a likely torn ACL, his season is probably over.
-Cam Newton called it a devastating injury, which makes sense, as Burkhead was a dependable target for Newton who converted three touchdowns in the two weeks prior to his injury against the Texans.
+It seemed as though Rex Burkhead had superseded White in the pecking order of that famous Patriots role of the pass-catching running back, but after a likely torn ACL, Burkhead's season is probably over.
+Cam Newton called it a devastating injury, which makes sense, as he was a dependable target for Newton who converted three touchdowns in the two weeks prior to his injury against the Texans.
 But James White stepped in and got nine targets, converting six of them for 64 yards.
-As usual, White's value is higher in a PPR or half-PPR format, but seeing as Damien Harris and Sony Michel have five catches combined on the season, his role may make his yardage total significant enough for a roster spot even in standard formats if you're hurting for running back help.
+As usual, White's value is higher in a PPR or half PPR format, but seeing as Damien Harris and Sony Michel have five catches combined on the season, which is one less than White got in just Week 11, his role may make his yardage total significant enough for a roster spot even in standard formats if you're hurting for RB help.

 Michael Pittman, Indianapolis Colts

 I tried my best to keep him off the list this week, as I've listed him several times before dating back to the very start of the season.
 But look at those ownership numbers!
 Something obviously is getting lost in translation.